Azure/azure-storage-fuse/tools/health-monitor/README.md

 			"cacheEvent": "CREATE",
 			"path": "filePath",
 			"isDir": false,
-			"cacheSize": value in bytes,
+			"cacheSize": "value in bytes",
 			"cacheConsumed": "value in %",
-			"cacheFilesCount": count of files in cache,
+			"cacheFilesCount": "count of files in cache",
-			"evictedFilesCount": count of files evicted from cache, "value": {
+			"evictedFilesCount": "count of files evicted from cache", "value": {
 				"FileSize": "value in bytes"
 			}